Crowdfund Your Book – Get Paid BEFORE You Write

 The money will arrive in advance and you can have peace of mind to research and write at your own pace without worrying about paying your bills or repaying the money.

 The process is similar for most crowdfunding sites.
-Good advanced planning is essential to your success.
+In all cases, advanced planning is essential to your success.

 Steps in the Process